kschneider99/Polygonia_c-album_HostSwitch/README.md

 Provided bash and R scripts used for the analysis include:
   -	Quality assessment, trimming and mapping of reads
   -	Abundance estimation to produce count table
--	Differential gene expression analysis in edgeR: o	Filtering and normalizing data (line 219) o	Effect of individual hosts and their interaction on the number of differentially expressed genes (line 1099) o	Effect of host switch on the number of differentially expressed genes (line 1364) o	Further categorization and gene set enrichment analysis of significantly differentially expressed genes (line 2064)
+  -	Differential gene expression analysis in edgeR:
+    -	Filtering and normalizing data (line 219)
+    -	Effect of individual hosts and their interaction on the number of differentially expressed genes (line 1099)
+    -	Effect of host switch on the number of differentially expressed genes (line 1364)
+    -	Further categorization and gene set enrichment analysis of significantly differentially expressed genes (line 2064)
   -	Effect of host switch on the larval performance